quiltdata/quiltcore/ALGEBRA.md

   c) contain Manifests
 - Manifests are Registries with a parent Domain
 - The "home" for a Manifest is the parent Domain's DataStore
-- A "fully relaxed Manifest" has all its Entries' physical Keys inside its "home"
+- A "relaxed Manifest" has all its Entries' physical Keys inside its "home"

+> AK: Consider distinguishing "relaxation" relative to a prefix.
+So something can be relaxed up to s3://,
+> up to s3://foo/bar, etc.
+> I'm not sure if this is relaxation or containment.

+- "Relaxation" is the process of rewriting a "source" Manifest to only use home Keys (including copying over any necessary contents) without changing the hash
-- A "scheme-relaxed Manifest" has its physical Keys share the scheme of its "home"
+- A "neighborly" Manifest has physical keys with the same _type_ of storage as its home (eg, all S3 but different buckets, or all local but different root folders)

 ### Quality Gates ("Workflows")